paulsump/subdivide/README.md

 ### Then...

-I'm going to make a patch (like a patch work quilt) for a pentagon and for a hexagon and put them in the places dictated by the vertices described by the picture above. they'll look abit like this, but there won't be need for triangles..

 | pentagonal_gyroelongated_bipyramid | truncated_icosahedron | football |
 | ------------- | ------------- | ------------- |
 | <img src="https://github.com/paulsump/subdivide/blob/32e35399d3873fb33e89ac7f58869133188cac9d/images/pentagonal_gyroelongated_bipyramid.png" width="248"> | <img src="https://github.com/paulsump/subdivide/blob/e4fc24163952fd9b314cb9e8e5e604c7b5b1a716/images/truncated_icosahedron.png" width="248"> | <img src="https://github.com/paulsump/subdivide/blob/ccc78998a5aeca553813a14d859180172eadab62/images/football.jpg" width="248"> |

-## TODO

-- Create vertices of icosahedron using the spherical coords idea above (but I'll use a radius of root5/2, an x of 1 and a height of 0.5 (atan(0.5)).
-- Place pentagon patch at each vertex described above
-- Place hexagon patch at the mid point of each equilateral triangle of the vertices described above.
-- Round of the edges of each patch to make it look like the ball is stitched together.